Transitional arrangements for revised Plant Community Types in eastern NSW coastal and tableland bioregions

 For applications that have been assessed with Version 1.1 benchmarks under the transitional arrangements, decision-makers must ensure that the Biodiversity Assessment Report includes documentation and evidence required to be eligible.

-To support transitional arrangements, Version 1.1 benchmarks will be published on the BAM-Calculator public webpage.
+To support transitional arrangements, Version 1.1 benchmarks will be published on the BAM-C public webpage.

-The Biodiversity Credit Reports (Like-for Like and Variations) generated by the BAM-Calculator will display where modified benchmarks have been used.
+The Biodiversity Credit Reports (Like-for Like and Variations) generated by the BAM-C will display where modified benchmarks have been used.

 Find out more

-- For more information about the transitional arrangements for using the revised PCT data and the Biodiversity Offset Scheme, see the BAM Support Webinar 24 and its Questions and Answers document.
+- For more information about the transitional arrangements for using the revised PCT data and Version 1.2 vegetation integrity benchmarks, see the:

 - For information about the NSW Integrated BioNet Vegetation Data (IBVD) program, visit the Integrated BioNet Vegetation Data for NSW webpage.